Beverly Gooden: Activism

 Why I Stayed was listed as one of the top social change hashtags of 2014 by Forbes, and one of the "top 10 hashtags that started a conversation" by Time magazine.
 In March 2015, Why I Stayed was recognized as one of "8 hashtags that changed the world".

 The Bolt Bag Project

 In 2014, Beverly founded the Ella Mae Foundation, which supports "protection and superior upbringing for children as well as self-actualization and equitable rights for women".
 She created the Bolt Bag Project, a program that provides basic necessities to anonymous survivors of relationship violence.

 Career

 Gooden served as a development intern at the Chicago Alliance to End Homelessness during graduate school in 2008.
-Following the financial crisis of 2007–2008, she worked for various government and nonprofit agencies to secure or administer housing and food resources for those affected by the crisis.
+After the 2008 financial crisis, she worked for various government and nonprofit agencies to secure or administer housing and food resources for those affected by the crisis.
 As a grant recipient of American Recovery and Reinvestment Act of 2009 funding while serving as continuum of care coordinator, she worked with organizations to find stable and affordable housing for families facing housing insecurity in Chicago; Hampton Roads, Virginia; and northwest Georgia.